 If you are using the over-the-counter product, read all directions on the product package before using this medication.
 If your doctor has prescribed this medication, use it exactly as directed.

-Apply 1 drop to the affected eye(s), usually twice a day (every 8 to 12 hours) or as directed by the package instructions or your doctor.
+Apply 1 drop to the affected eye(s) as directed by the package instructions or your doctor, usually twice a day (every 8 to 12 hours).

 Dosage is based on your medical condition and response to treatment.